Youtube Facebook Twitter Instagram

-The plan consists of 7 stages and is expected to cost $12 milion.
+The plan consists of 7 stages and is expected to cost $12 million.

-The Queens Park stage 5 master plan improvement works project is a joint initiative with the Queensland Government.
+Queens Park stage 1 to stage 5 master plan improvement works are now complete.
+The Queens Park stage 5 master plan improvement works project was a joint initiative with the Queensland Government.

 Work completed in previous stages of this project include:

 The University of Southern Queensland’s (USQ) Anthropology and Archaeology Department was commissioned to conduct an archaeological dig at the former site of the Queens Park Botanic Gardens Conservatory.
 The dig was conducted in accordance with the Australia ICOMOS Charter for the Conservation of places of Cultural Heritage Significance (the ‘Burra Charter’) and the criteria laid out in the Queensland Heritage Act 1992.